eturchin/ComicsApp/README.md

 ## Features

-- **View Random Comics**: Fetch a random comic from the API and display it with its title and image.
+- **View Random Comics**: fetch a random comic from the API and display it with its title and image.
-- **Comic History**: Keep track of the comics you've viewed, and easily revisit them from the history list.
+- **Comic History**: keep track of the comics you've viewed, and easily revisit them from the history list.
-- **Local Storage**: Your comic history is saved in your browser's local storage, so it persists even after refreshing the page.
+- **Local Storage**: your comic history is saved in your browser's local storage, so it persists even after refreshing the page.

 ## Technology Stack